Updated: Dec 20, 2021

 Make48 supporter Stanley Black & Decker nominated Autism Speaks for the inaugural challenge as part of its mission to support inclusivity in the workplace and recognize people with autism or intellectual and/or developmental differences to be the makers of tomorrow.

 With help from ShopBot CNC expert Chris Burns and Bobby’s artistic talents, Izzy and Meghan built a portable relaxation chair.
 To be used for those having sensory sensitivities, the chair can be placed in an environment (ie: breakroom), with features meant to soothe individuals.
-Watch the short preview of the build here.
+Watch the build on Izzy's channel here.

 Canyon Lake, Texas Maker Series with April Wilkinson for the River Kelly Fund